git-hobo/popoolation2/README.md

 # Repository

 This repository is a fork of [PoPoolation2](https://sourceforge.net/projects/popoolation2/) from SourceForge to GitHub.
-The original code was developed by [Robert Kofler](https://www.vetmeduni.ac.at/en/population-genetics/research/research-groups/kofler-lab/group-leader/) and ported here with his explicit permission under the [BSD 2-Clause "Simplified" License](https://github.com/lczech/popoolation2/blob/master/LICENSE.md).
+The original code was developed by [Robert Kofler](https://www.vetmeduni.ac.at/en/population-genetics/research/research-groups/kofler-lab/group-leader/) and ported here under the [BSD 2-Clause "Simplified" License](https://github.com/lczech/popoolation2/blob/master/LICENSE.md).
+It can be containerized through the included dockerfile.

 # Usage